 1.Where do we meet?

 We meet just outside Tower Hill tube station.
 Tower Hill has a couple of exits but we're easy to find.
 Come out of the station and we'll be standing next to the statue of the Emperor Trajan in front of the old London Wall.
 We'll normally be there at least 15 minutes before the start time.
 There shouldn’t be any trouble recognising us – Marianne will be standing next to a jolly fellow with his pet rat on a stick!
 Any problems then call us on the mobile: 07583 000 223.
-Be aware there are works ongoing at the tube so give yourself time.

 2. How do I get to Tower Hill?

 By Tube: The easiest way is by Tube - either on the Circle or the District Line.
 The station is situated next to the Tower of London in fare zone 1.